sPHENIX-Collaboration/Singularity/README.md

 sPHENIX and EIC-sPHENIX software can be obtained to your local computing environment in two ways:

-1. Option 1, **Mount sPHENIX CVMFS**: sPHENIX container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
-Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.sdcc.bnl.gov/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files.
+1. **Option-1 Mount sPHENIX CVMFS**: sPHENIX container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
+Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.opensciencegrid.org` (*preferred choice*) or `/cvmfs/sphenix.sdcc.bnl.gov/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files. `/cvmfs/sphenix.opensciencegrid.org` is also distributed by default throughout the [Open Science Grid](opensciencegrid.org).
-2. Option 2, **Download sPHENIX build via HTTPS archive**: one can also directly download the files for sPHENIX build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/).
+2. **Option-2 Download sPHENIX build via HTTPS archive**: one can also directly download the files for sPHENIX build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/).

-The advantage of **Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
+The advantage of **Option-1 Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
 This would be suitable for the case of a computing center or server environment.
 However, it requires constant network connection to function.
-Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Downloading sPHENIX build via HTTPS archive** would work best.
+Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Option-2 Downloading sPHENIX build via HTTPS archive** would work best.
 All download instructions are the same for sPHENIX and EIC-sPHENIX.

-## Option 1: Mount sPHENIX CVMFS
+## Option-1: Mount sPHENIX CVMFS

-1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation).
+1. On your local system, install [Singularity](https://sylabs.io/singularity/).

-    - *Note 1: the current RCF image is built under Singularity v2.5.0.
-Newer version of Singularity may be incompatible to load this image.*
-    - *Note 2: Singularity installation may require host to support local compilation.
+    - *Note: Singularity installation may require host to support local compilation.
 E.g. on Ubuntu, it can be obtained via `sudo apt-get install libtool m4 automake`*

 2. Install [CVMFS from CERN](https://cernvm.cern.ch/portal/filesystem/quickstart).
 CERN support build packages under (various Linux distribution and MAC)[https://cernvm.cern.ch/portal/filesystem/downloads].

+    - *Note: for loading `/cvmfs/sphenix.opensciencegrid.org` by default, you may need to add `CVMFS_STRICT_MOUNT=no` to `/etc/cvmfs/default.local`.*

+3. [**Optional**] this step only applies to mounting `/cvmfs/sphenix.sdcc.bnl.gov/` in order to reproduce identical CVMFS structure with SDCC/RCF.
+However, use of `/cvmfs/sphenix.opensciencegrid.org` is more convinient and this step can be skipped.

-3. Copy these three configuration and key files to your local computer from RCF (e.g. from any interactive RCF computer nodes):
+Copy these three configuration and key files to your local computer from RCF (e.g. from any interactive RCF computer nodes):

 ```
 /etc/cvmfs/keys/sdcc.bnl.gov/sphenix.sdcc.bnl.gov.pub